-Sustained power outages are common during hurricanes, and they will disrupt critical services for power-dependent DME and AT consumers.
+Long power outages are common during hurricanes, and they will disrupt critical services and supports that power-dependent DME and AT consumers rely on stay alive and to communicate.
 Whether you have to evacuate or shelter in place, it is important to understand your power needs and have backup power options, such as battery backup, portable power sources, or whole home generators.